kubestellar/kubestellar/docs/content/Contribution guidelines/CONTRIBUTING.md

 To claim an issue that you are interested in, kindly leave a comment on the issue and request the maintainers to assign it to you.

 ### Committing
-We encourage all contributors to adopt <a href="https://www.futurelearn.com/info/blog/telling-stories-with-your-git-history" target="_blank">best practices in git commit management</a> to facilitate efficient reviews and retrospective analysis.
+We encourage all contributors to adopt [best practices in git commit management](https://www.futurelearn.com/info/blog/telling-stories-with-your-git-history) to facilitate efficient reviews and retrospective analysis.
 Your git commits should provide ample context for reviewers and future codebase readers.

 A recommended format for final commit messages is as follows: